litslink/flutter-firebase-auth-blueprint/README.md

 * [**Google sign in**](https://pub.dev/packages/google_sign_in).
 It is an extension for the `firebase_auth` package from the library named above which provides ability to sign in using a Google account.

 ## Code style
 We use [Effective Dart](https://dart.dev/guides/language/effective-dart) rules options.
-Also we use special `string-mode` rules to avoid unexpected issues related to type casting.
+Also we use special `strong-mode` rules to avoid unexpected issues related to type casting.
 ```yaml
 analyzer:
   exclude: [build/**]